Areola Tattoo & Neutralization in Vancouver

 -

-Most clients require 1–2 sessions, depending on skin response and desired outcome.
+Approximately 1–2 sessions, depending on skin response and treatment goals

 If you're unsure which approach is right for you, a consultation can help determine the most appropriate treatment for your goals.